-Improved modeling of the MeV scale is important for searches for neutrinoless double-beta ($0\nu\beta\beta$) decay, for which the key discrimination is not NR vs.~ER, but between two forms of the latter ($\beta$ vs.~$\gamma$).
-EXO-200~\cite{Anton:2019wmi} and KamLAND-Zen~\cite{KZ} have produced the two most stringent half-life limits for $^{136}$Xe, and are highly competitive with Ge-based experiments.
-In addition to these results, one must evaluate the prospects of nEXO~\cite{nEXO}, as well as of LZ~\cite{Akerib_2020_0vBB}, XENONnT~\cite{PhysRevC.106.024328}, and XLZD~\cite{NextGen} in this field of nuclear physics.
-The dark-matter-focused experiments have higher ER background compared to nEXO, but superior energy resolution.
+Improved modeling of the MeV (ERs) scale is important for searches for neutrinoless double-beta ($0\nu\beta\beta$) decay, for which the key discrimination is not NR vs.~ER, but between two forms of the latter ($\beta$ vs.~$\gamma$).
+EXO-200~\cite{Anton:2019wmi} and KamLAND-Zen~\cite{KZ} have produced the two most stringent half-life limits for $^{136}$Xe, and are highly competitive with the Ge-based experiments.
+In addition to these results, one must evaluate the prospects of nEXO~\cite{nEXO}, as well as of LZ~\cite{Akerib_2020_0vBB}, XENONnT~\cite{PhysRevC.106.024328}, and XLZD~\cite{NextGen} for this field of nuclear physics.
+The dark-matter-focused experiments have greater ER backgrounds compared to nEXO, but superior energy resolution.

-Longer-term future work on NEST will involve molecular dynamics modeling of individual Xe atoms and ions, starting with the 12-6 Lennard-Jones potential of the van der Waals forces.
-LXe parameters are known, for L-J and for more advanced models~\cite{Gabor}.
-While these approaches are challenging for MeV energies, at sub-keV scales where yields are more uncertain, fewer interactions are involved, leading to a more computationally tractable problem.
+Longer-term future work on NEST will involve an \textit{ab initio} MC with cross sections for recombination and the other processes~\cite{OliviaDanVetri}, and/or molecular dynamics modeling of Xe atoms with the 12-6 Lennard-Jones potential for van der Waals forces.
+LXe values are known, for L-J (and more advanced models~\cite{Gabor}):

+While these approaches are challenging for high (MeV) energies, at sub-keV scales where yields are more uncertain, \textit{e.g.}~for $^8$B, fewer interactions are involved, leading to a more computationally tractable problem.